thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 This document defines a baseline with common requirements that all PSA profiles must satisfy.

-This document also defines a "TFM" profile ({{sec-tfm-profile}}) that builds on the baseline while constraining the use of COSE algorithms to improve interoperability between PSA Attesters and Verifiers.
+This document also defines a "TFM" profile ({{sec-tfm-profile}}) that builds on the baseline while constraining the use of COSE algorithms to improve interoperability between Attesters and Verifiers.

-Baseline and TFM are what EAT calls a "partial" and "full" profile respectively; see {{Section 6.2 of EAT}} for further details.
+Baseline and TFM are what EAT calls a "partial" and "full" profile, respectively.
+See {{Section 6.2 of EAT}} for further details regarding profiles.

 ## Baseline Profile